blrobin2/blrobin2.github.io/_posts/2023-11-05-late-spring.md

 letterboxd_url: https://boxd.it/56R6v5
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pXW6q/detail">Criterion Challenge 2023</a> | 7/52 | Films to Fall Asleep To</b>

 <blockquote><i>Only the color remains as it was back then</i></blockquote>

 Noriko (Setsuko Hara) is a twenty-seven-year-old who lives with her father, Professor Shukichi Somiya (Chishū Ryū).

 Shukichi is a widower, and his daughter has not been married.
 Noriko became sick during the war but is getting better.